Jaredh027/MultimodalAI/README.md

 Adapted example built on top of and using NVIDIA AI Foundation Models.

 ### Example Use Case
-Getting sample HTML of a desired product page tailored to the user's company and its respected products.
+Obtaining a Sample HTML Template for a Product Page Tailored to Your Company's Specific Products.

 ### Brief Overview
-Developed to input an image of a product section of a website.
-The user will then enter their desired company from their external document.
-Using this information the AI Assistant will output HTML similar to the HTML displayed in the image inputted earlier; this HTML will be tailored to the user's selected company.
+This tool simplifies the process of refreshing product sections on websites and modifying marketing content.
+Just upload a product area image you wish to replicate and choose your company from the external documents.
+The AI Assistant will then produce HTML code that replicates the look of the image, tailored to showcase your specific products.

 # Implemented Features
 - [RAG in 5 minutes Chatbot Video](https://youtu.be/N_OOfkEWcOk) Setup with NVIDIA AI Playground components